mikedaley/SpectREM/README.md

   - Breakpoints
   - Break on Read/Write/Execute of a memory location
   - Import Labels and other info from assemblers such as Pasmo
   - Screen debugger that shows what has been drawn to screen even when single stepping instructions
   - Screen debugger that can be used to show a specific memory page for 128k screen debugging e.g. look at the page updating that is going to be flipped too
+  - Show on screen where the screen refresh location is for debugging colour effects